 Katharine T. Bartlett, A. Kenneth Pye Professor of Law, served as Dean of Duke Law School from 2000-2007.
-She teaches family law, employment discrimination law, gender and law, and contracts, and publishes widely in the fields of family law, gender theory, employment law, theories of social change, and legal education.
+She taught family law, employment discrimination law, gender and law, and contracts, and published widely in the fields of family law, gender theory, employment law, theories of social change, and legal education.
 She has the leading casebook (with Deborah Rhode) in the area of gender law.

 Professor Bartlett served as a reporter for the American Law Institute's Principles of the Law of Family Dissolution (2002), for which she was responsible for the provisions relating to child custody.
 For her work on this project, she was named R. Ammi Cutter Chair in 1998.